 'Fantasy fiction is not usually my thing but I really enjoyed the story.
 It would appeal to all ages I imagine.
 Haven't read a proper book for ages but had difficulty putting down.'

-A magical fantasy novel for young adults.
+A magical fantasy novel for teens.

 FACES IN THE WATER